Nanny Taxes in Washington State

 WA Cares Fund

-WA Cares Fund is the state-operated public insurance program to pay for long-term care services.
+WA Cares Fund is a state-operated public insurance program for long-term care services.

-Beginning in July 2023, employers must collect 0.58% of an employee’s gross wages for the fund.
-Employers are required to report their employees’ wages and hours and pay premiums every quarter starting with the third quarter of 2023 (period beginning October 1, 2023).
-Employers can report for both the WA Cares Fund and PFML at the same time, on the same report.
+Employers must collect 0.58% of an employee’s gross wages for the fund.
+Employers must report their employees’ wages and hours and pay premiums every quarter and can report both the WA Cares Fund and PFML at the same time, on the same report.

 Unlike PFML, premium contributions are not capped at the taxable maximum for social security.